tomyRomero/sparks/README.md

 ### Profile
 <img src="public/assets/sparks-profile.png" alt="Screenshot of User Profile">

-## AI Post Examples
+# AI Post Examples
-Below I tested all AI Post Categories with the same prompt , "apples".
+Below I tested all AI Post Categories with the same prompt , "apples in a warm summer's glow".
 These are the results.

 ### Movie Spark
 <img src="public/assets/movieSpark.png" alt="Screenshot of AI Spark">